Sign up for the free Shakespeare Newsletter

 ACT II SCENE IV The Boar's-Head Tavern, Eastcheap.

-Enter PRINCE HENRY and POINS
+[Enter PRINCE HENRY and POINS]

-PRINCE HENRY Ned, prithee, come out of that fat room, and lend me
+PRINCE HENRYNed, prithee, come out of that fat room, and lend me

 thy hand to laugh a little.

-POINS Where hast been, Hal?
+POINSWhere hast been, Hal?

 score hogsheads.
-I have sounded the very
+I have sounded the very5

 base-string of humility.
 Sirrah, I am sworn brother